 \section{Planners}

-We now introduce the necessary adaptions to four sampling-based planners (RRT*, PRM* \cite{karaman2011sampling}, AIT* and EIT* \cite{strub_ijrr22}).
-We refer the reader to the original works for a detailed explanation of how the algorithms work.
-In all these planners, the space we plan in is the previously defined one.
-However, instead of directly sampling the (unactuated) object poses, we sample $x=(q, m)$, where $q\in\mathcal{Q}_R$ is a pose containing all robots' poses and $m$ is a mode that determines the task assignment and all object poses.
-Generally, the planners then proceed as their standard version would, with an adjusted distance function that accounts for the connectivity between the modes.
-Before discussing any specific adjustments required in the planners in \cref{sec:considerations}, we discuss the distance function used in the planners, and the concept of the informed set \cite{gammell_iros14} as well as mode sampling.
+We now introduce the necessary adaptations to four sampling-based planners (RRT*, PRM* \cite{karaman2011sampling}, AIT* and EIT* \cite{strub_ijrr22}).
+We refer to the original works for a detailed explanation of how the algorithms work.
+Generally, the planners proceed as their standard version, with an adjusted distance function that accounts for the connectivity between the modes.
+Before discussing any specific adjustments required in the planners in \cref{sec:considerations}, we discuss mode sampling, the distance function used in the planners, and the concept of the informed set \cite{gammell_iros14}.